cyrusinnovation/ideas/STORIES.md

 SOMEDAY/MAYBE
 -------------
+* Show statistics on groups of stories by tag.
+* Import and export data in new standard format.
+* Scroll to the right to see more stories in the estimation view.
 * Estimate the remaining work in a tag, or set of tags.
 * Drop tracking of teams.
 * Some sort of kaizen view?
 Or just in general reorganize along kaizen-y lines?
 * Make a nicer printable version of the estimation reference story list.
 * "Work In Progress" view.
-* Show statistics on groups of stories by tag.
 * Flag stories that had long or short cycle times compared to hours worked.
-* Leave a comment summing up each completed story and how it went.
 * Track code quality metrics.
 * Group averages by tags rather than estimates.
-* Show me when I have enough data for a statistically significant sample.
 * Reorder upcoming stories.
-* Compact estimation view.
 * Upgrade to Rails 3.
 * Migrate to Rspec.
 * Introduce end-to-end testing.